 Article posts, you may decide to handle both local and remote articles in the same local model.

-If you have an existing software and want to add ActivityPub support to it, it may help to look at what that’s looked like for projects that have already done it.
+If you have an existing software and want to add ActivityPub support, it may help to look at what that’s looked like for projects that have already done it.
 Places to look include:

 - The issue to add ActivityPub support to Mastodon.